YouTube says its feed is safe for children, is it?

 YouTube Kids is too restrictive and too permissive at the same time.
-It blocks plenty of good content that’s perfectly fine for children — the documentary about volcanoes, the football skills channel, the Lego stop-motion creator your eight-year-old has been following — so parents give up and hand over the main app instead.
+It blocks plenty of good content that’s perfectly fine for children — the volcanoes documentary, football skills channel and the Lego stop-motion creator your eight-year-old has been following — so parents give up and hand over the main app instead.

-And YouTube Kids is still YouTube.
-It runs the same recommendation engine, the same autoplay, the same endless feed designed to keep children watching.
+And YouTube Kids still runs the same recommendation engine, the same autoplay, the same endless feed designed to keep children watching.

 Two modes.
 One app.